KyleWiteck/Udacity-Neighborhood-Map/README.md

 # Udacity - Project 7 - Neighborhood React Maps - Set in Asheville, NC

 This project was created with the React framework.
 It is a single page Google map API app based on Asheville, NC.
 This app utilizes Fouraquares API for all venue data.
 It allows you to filter venues based on multiple topics.
-Some examples of topics that can be used are park, coffee, fun, etc. The idea of this app was to show a list of options based on topics..
+Some examples of topics that can be used are park, coffee, fun, etc. The idea of this app was to show a list of options based on topics for a vacation in Asheville, NC.
+It does not however filter based on name.
 It supports aria accessibility and tab navigation.

 ---